luxunxiansheng/DeepDino/README.md

 2.Agent state is a function of the previous state and the new observertion (Refer to "Priciple of deep RL" ,David Silver )

+In this Dino game, the working state is actually a clip that includs four consecutive frames , one latest frame + three preivous frames.(Refer to the paper "Human-level control through deep reinforcement learning" )